 However, based on the exact situation and the owner’s claim, they may also be able to legally request for ownership to the jetsam.
 In the next section, we will look at a legal method to stake your claim to goods even if they have been jettisoned of your vessel.

 It is important to note that the exact laws may vary across countries.

 Pros and Cons of Flotsam Jetsam

-- Researchers use flotsam to study and analyse oceanic currents and patterns.
-The Pacific Ocean Garbage Patch is one very good example
+Not all jetsam has ill-effects.
+Useful materials can be utilized in constructional arenas.
+Researchers use flotsam to study and analyze oceanic currents and patterns.
+The Pacific Ocean Garbage Patch is one very good example.

 Both flotsam and jetsam as nautical terms have been utilised since the 1600s.
 Along with these two terminologies, there is yet another domain known as ‘Ligan’ or ‘Lagan’ that comes under marine salvaging law.
 Lagan refers to a vessel’s property found at the depths of the oceanic floor with a buoyant tag attached to it stating and exemplifying the ownership rights.